-The aftermath of an accident can be scary, chaotic, and confusing.
+The aftermath of an accident can be scary, chaotic, and confusing for everyone involved.
 It can be even more confusing if you’re simply a passenger in the accident.

 Your obvious injuries might require immediate medical attention, or maybe a hidden spinal or muscle injury will reveal itself later.
+How do you make sure you are adequately cared for?
+How do you pay for possible medical expenses?
 How are you supposed to advocate for yourself?

-The passengers are often forgotten or neglected in an auto accident, so it’s critical that you are able to act for yourself in the event of a vehicle crash when you’re the passenger.
-Today we’re sharing some important steps you should take, so read carefully and prepare in case you’re ever involved in an auto accident.
+The passengers are often forgotten or neglected in an auto accident, so it’s critical that you can act for yourself in the event of a vehicle crash if you find yourself a passenger when an accident occurs.

 What To Do When You’re an Injured Passenger

 1. Handle Shock & Adrenaline.

 When you’re involved in an auto accident, you may feel a rush of emotions due to the adrenaline released inside your body.
 This is a natural response to a traumatic event.
 Even if the collision was minor, there is still a chance your body will react.